-- Cryptozoology.
-The study of "hidden" creatures like Bigfoot, the Loch Ness monster, and the chupacabra. - · Pseudoscientific psychotherapies.
+- Pseudoscientific psychotherapies.
 Past-life regression, rebirthing therapy, and bioscream therapy, among others. - Homeopathy.
 The treatment of medical conditions using natural substances that have been diluted sometimes to the point of no longer being present. - Pyramidology.
-Odd theories about the origin and function of the Egyptian pyramids (e.g., that they were built by extraterrestrials) and the idea that pyramids, in general, have healing and other special powers.
+Odd theories about the origin and function of the Egyptian pyramids (e.g., that they were built by extraterrestrials) and the idea that pyramids in general have healing and other special powers.